 The Rediscovery Centre is also home to a unique Eco Store located on the first floor.
 The Eco Store sells sustainably made products from over 20 independent Irish suppliers and from our own reuse social enterprises.

 The Rediscovery Centre is located at The Boiler House, Ballymun Road, Ballymun, Dublin 9, D09 HK58.
-The Centre is partially open from the 10th of June Monday, Wednesday and Friday from 9am to 5pm.

 The Centre is based in the repurposed Boiler House in Ballymun which was developed as a prototype ‘3D textbook’ a new concept in experiential learning and the first of its kind in Europe.
 The centre demonstrates best practice building design, construction and operation and defines the building and environs as an educational tool to effect positive behavioural change with respect to resource management and efficiency.